Norecipes - Elevating Everyday Meals

 Why This Recipe Works?

-• Making onsen tamago involves cooking the egg to a very specific temperature (145° F or 63° C).
+• Making Onsen Tamago involves cooking the egg to a specific temperature (145° F or 63° C).
 I've detailed 3 methods you can use to achieve this.

-• You only need a pot and some measuring cups for the first method, but this method is the trickiest to get right.
+• For the first method, you only need a pot and some measuring cups, but this method is the trickiest to get right.

 • The second method uses the warming function of most modern rice cookers.

-• The third method is the most reliable, but it requires a thermal circulator (sous vide machine).
+• The third method is the most reliable but requires a thermal circulator.

-• You can serve onsen tamago with soy sauce, but taking the time to make the dashi sauce will take your hot spring eggs to the next level.
+• You can serve Onsen Tamago with soy sauce, but making the dashi-based soy sauce will elevate your hot spring eggs to the next level.
+I also have a full recipe for Dashi Shoyu if you're interested in making this versatile condiment.

 The soft creamy yolk of a hot spring egg is like cold honey.